-In its six year existence, the band’s ongoing transitions come as a direct result of the wealth of traveling the band has done; playing several festivals and touring in the UK, the Netherlands, Germany, the USA and Canada.
-“The live show,” says Whitwham, “is a constantly evolving portrait of the band and its efforts.”
-Those efforts were recognized this year with the Wilderness of Manitoba being nominated for a JUNO.
-Summing things up, Whitwham says, “There is no lacking in the quantity of ideas in terms of our music and the band’s future projects.”
+In its eight year existence, the Wilderness of Manitoba’s strengths come as a direct result of the wealth of traveling the band has done; playing a multitude of festivals and touring in the UK, the Netherlands, Germany, the USA and Canada.
+“The live show,” says Whitwham, “is an in-the-moment portrait of the band and its efforts.”
+Those efforts were recognized when the Wilderness of Manitoba was nominated for a JUNO Award.
+Summing things up, Whitwham says, “There is no lacking in the quantity of musical ideas and we’re looking forward to getting back to performing as a live entity.”

 Head for the Hills: A concept that relates to one fearing the decay of his or her land in the change of season on the surface (the dying of crops etc.), but the change of season reflects something deeper and more internal: a mental instability, an anxiety, a fear, triggering the ‘flight over fight’ response in that whatever you’re up against seems too daunting.

 Run From The Dark: Dealing with the same tensions as above, but closer in relating to a person rather than just a feeling.
 Run from the dark is to decide whether to let your guard down or to continue trying to evade vulnerability, always faced with the inevitability that there’s no substitute for time.
 “Dreaming in the distance, we’re chasing the night from the sky.”

 Easier: A very long and inevitable falling out; hoping that together we can somehow make it easier.
 There’s a call and an answer happening here.
 She asks ‘can we get easier?’
 And he responds, ‘only when our shadows move to cross the dark.’

 Dead End Eyes: Never being able to get through.
 Unable to communicate, but knowing that both parties ultimately want the same thing.

 On My Mind: Yearning for someone when either you’re far away or they are.